spacetelescope/jdaviz/docs/specviz2d/import_data.rst

 Importing Data Into Specviz2D
 *****************************

-By design, Specviz2D only supports data that can be parsed as :class:`~specutils.Spectrum1D` objects, as that allows the Python-level interface and parsing tools to be defined in ``specutils`` instead of being duplicated in Jdaviz.
+By design, Specviz2D only supports data that can be parsed as :class:`~specutils.Spectrum` objects, as that allows the Python-level interface and parsing tools to be defined in ``specutils`` instead of being duplicated in Jdaviz.
-:class:`~specutils.Spectrum1D` objects are very flexible in their capabilities, however, and hence should address most astronomical spectrum use cases.
+:class:`~specutils.Spectrum` objects are very flexible in their capabilities, however, and hence should address most astronomical spectrum use cases.
 If you are creating your own data products, please read the page :ref:`create_products`.

 .. seealso::

     `Reading from a File <https://specutils.readthedocs.io/en/stable/spectrum1d.html#reading-from-a-file>`_
-        Specutils documentation on loading data as :class:`~specutils.Spectrum1D` objects.
+        Specutils documentation on loading data as :class:`~specutils.Spectrum` objects.

 Specviz2D can either take both a 2D and 1D spectrum as input, or can automatically extract a 1D spectrum if only a 2D spectrum is provided.
 To view the extraction parameters and override the